 Speech & Language Processing

 Our students come from many backgrounds.
 Some have a background in language study, some have an interest in clinical speech and language analysis, some have a background in psychology, computer science or engineering.
-In general, they are people who have an analytical bent (they may be interested in how dialects differ, they may love crossword puzzles or find legal reasoning entertaining) and wish to know more about what makes human language work.
+In general, they are people who are analytical (they may be interested in how dialects differ, they may love crossword puzzles or find legal reasoning entertaining) and wish to know more about what makes human language work.

 Entry requirements